 Before attempting to extend the lens once more, you should allow the batteries to be recharged for six hours if they are rechargeable.
 After you’ve charged the battery, you can test extending the lens by pressing the button.

 If you accidentally dropped the camera while the lens was extended, returning the camera to its factory settings might be able to help.
-The camera needs to be turned off and the battery and memory card removed in order to be reset.
+The camera needs to be turned off and the battery and memory card removed to be reset.
 Now replace the battery, but leave the memory card out.

 If there is a problem with the memory card, an error message will appear on the camera’s screen.
 This is perfectly OK.
 If you attempt to extend the lens, the camera will try to reset it.
 This reset may restore normal operation of the stuck lens.
 Reinsert the memory card into the camera; this may solve the problem.